jaburt/Plex-Backup-Script-FreeNAS/README.md

 This script (plexbackup.sh) when run will stop the Plex Media Server, perform some database integrity checks, and backup the databases and configuration files to a location on your FreeNAS server.
 The script finishes with an email status update, which includes the status of the database checks.

-There are three variables at the beginning of the script which you will need to complete to personalise the script for your FreeNAS Server:
+There are four variables at the beginning of the script which you will need to complete to personalise the script for your FreeNAS Server:

-The Jail name (plexMSJailName), location where you want your backup saved (backupLocation), and your email address (email).
+  plexMSJailName 		The Plex Media Server Jail name. backupDestination	Destination where you want your backup file saved. beta 				      Are you using the BETA version of Plex (yes/no)? your_email 			  Your email address (defaults to root)

-This script is for the Plex Pass version of Plex Media Server, if you are not a Plex Pass user, then you follo the instructions in the script to change this (liunes 28-32).